ABOUT BREAST CANCER

 Breast Cancer Survivorship

-“You have breast cancer.”
-And once you hear those words, you join the club of breast cancer survivors.
+If you’ve heard the words, “You have breast cancer,” you aren’t alone.
 There are more than 4 million breast cancer survivors and those living with breast cancer in the U.S. – more than any other group of cancer survivors.
 Most people diagnosed with breast cancer will live for many years.

-At Susan G. Komen®, we view anyone who has been diagnosed with breast cancer a survivor, from the time of diagnosis through the end of life.
-The American Cancer Society and the National Cancer Institute use similar definitions.
-We recognize though that not everyone who has been diagnosed with breast cancer will identify with this term or see themselves as a survivor.
+At Susan G. Komen®, we view anyone who has been diagnosed with breast cancer as a survivor, from the time of diagnosis through the end of life.
+The National Cancer Institute Office of Cancer Survivorship and the American Cancer Society use similar definitions.
+We recognize that not everyone who’s been diagnosed with breast cancer will identify with this term or see themselves as a survivor.

-As a survivor, you may face unique issues and concerns during and after breast cancer treatment.
+This section covers topics related to the emotional and physical health, quality of life and care of survivors.
+You may face unique issues and concerns during and after breast cancer treatment.
 You may be interested in learning more about complementary therapies or ways to cope with stress and fear of recurrence.
-Learning more about breast cancer survivorship topics and actions you can take may improve your quality of life during and after breast cancer.
+Learning more about breast cancer survivorship and actions you can take, may improve your quality of life during and after breast cancer.

 Use these links to jump to the topics below.